SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
-* Implement the new high level app structure detailed below
 * Make wounds and non-lethal into properties. - consider if MaxHPs should be merged or replaced with hitdice as their functionality seem to overlap
 * Remove remaining PROPERTY constants?
 At least check where they are used
 * Sort out hierarchy - consider if sub-properties should be registered with their parent or with the Creature.